Maccabi Jaffa F.C.: Maccabi Kabilio Jaffa

-The dissolved club merged with A.S.
-Ramat Eliyahu, where most of the club players left for.
-A.S.
-Ramat Eliyahu played at Gaon Stadium and used Maccabi Jaffa's crest.
+The dissolved club merged with Ramat Eliyahu S.C., where most of the club players left for Ramat Eliyahu S.C. played at Gaon Stadium and used Maccabi Jaffa's crest.

-The "new" Maccabi Jaffa, A.S.
-Ramat Eliyahu, targeted to promotion to the third division, but failed consistently.
+The "new" Maccabi Jaffa, Ramat Eliyahu S.C., targeted to promotion to the third division, but failed consistently.

 In the season of 2006–2007 the team finished in the second bottom place and relegated to the fifth division.
 During the years, the club merged with the clubs Tzeirei Jaffa, Hatzrot Jaffa and Bnei Jaffa and in 2008 became S.C.
 Bnei Jaffa.
 Following that, the club no longer played in Maccabi Jaffa's Stadium, and no longer played with Maccabi Jaffa's logo.

 Before the beginning of the 2008–09 season, some of Maccabi Jaffa's old fans gathered and reestablished the team under the name Maccabi Kabilio Jaffa; the team is being called after its goalkeeper in the 1970s Herzl Kabilio who died from cancer at the age of 35.
 The club is a fan's club, and gains its money from the donations made by the fans.
 The team was registered for the 2008–09 season for the bottom league in Israel, Liga Gimel.